Adipose Stem Cell Clinical Trials by Donor Source (part 2)

 - Allogeneic Cell Therapy: This type of stem cell therapy is under the jurisdiction of the FDA because the donor source is another human being.
 These products are considered to be like ‘drugs’ since they are manufactured by Big Pharma in batches and ‘distributed to many’.

 WHAT DOES THE CHART OF AUTOLOGOUS VS. ALLOGENIC SAY ABOUT THE CLINICAL TRIALS?

 The chart above shows that more Adipose Stem Cell Trials are being conducted with autologous stem cells compared to allogeneic cells.
 Autologous cells represent personalized medicine.
 The different colored bars under the ‘autologous’ category show whether the clinical trial used culture expanded cells, SVF (stromal vascular fraction), SVF ? (could not determine) , or unknown cell processing.
 In summary the colored bars show that both freshly isolated SVF (stromal vascular fraction) AND culture expanded (in a lab) are being used in clinical trials.

 Freshly isolated SVF can be extracted and reinjected in the same operative session.
 Cultured cells are processed in a lab for days or weeks and require another operative session for cell therapy treatment.
 Adipose stem cells are cultured when treatment requires higher dosing and/or more homogeneous phenotype of stem cells.

-If you are just tuning in for the first time, please read the complete summary of Adipose Stem Cell Clinical Trial Posts.
+If you are just tuning in for the first time, please read the entire Adipose Stem Cell Clinical Trial collection

 - Part 1: Adipose Stem Cell Clinical Trial Update June 2012 , Overview with graphs of 54 all time ASC Clinical Trials